Covid-19 in Africa: A look at the pandemic, one year on

-Category: World Hits: 3Just over a year after the first African case of Covid-19 was detected in Egypt, the continent has reported more than 3.9 million cases and more than 106,000 deaths.
+Category: World Hits: 6Just over a year after the first African case of Covid-19 was detected in Egypt, the continent has reported more than 3.9 million cases and more than 106,000 deaths.
 Africa CDC chief Dr. John Nkengasong on Thursday said that vaccine arrivals in recent days have left him happy and feeling there is "light at the end of the tunnel".
 FRANCE 24 regional correspondent Mukelwa Hlatshwayo takes a look at the pandemic in Africa, one year on.

 Read more https://www.france24.com/en/africa/20210312-covid-19-in-africa-a-look-at-the-pandemic-one-year-on